gravitational/teleport/BUILD_macos.md

 # MacOS environment setup

-The instructions below are provided as in a best-effort basis.
+The instructions below are provided on a best-effort basis.
 PRs with corrections and updates are welcome!

 * Install [Homebrew](https://brew.sh/)